 Ground Truth Solutions is rolling out the Cash Barometer in partnership with the German Federal Foreign Office (GFFO) following earlier pilot studies in Afghanistan, Kenya and Turkey.
 The initiative combines perception surveys with user-centred approaches, as well as a facilitated dialogue between cash recipients and humanitarian actors.

 In 2019 the Cash Barometer will be implemented in Nigeria and a second country to be selected in line with the Common Donor Approach for humanitarian cash programming.

 Ground Truth is currently engaging with key cash and voucher assistance actors in Nigeria to collaboratively design Cash Barometer activities.
 Watch this space for more updates.

-Our pilot survey in Afghanistan includes 600 people in Kabul, Nangarhar, and Helmand.
+Our pilot survey in Afghanistan included 600 people in Kabul, Nangarhar, and Helmand.
 Most received one-off cash transfers.
 The most common transfer modality was cash in hand.

-This survey analyses the views of 603 refugees, asylum-seekers, and migrants in Istanbul, Gaziantep, and Izmir.
+This survey analysed the views of 603 refugees, asylum-seekers, and migrants in Istanbul, Gaziantep, and Izmir.
 Around 70% of them received some type of cash assistance; mostly through bank cards.